NayoBaez/My-Croissant-page-Challenge/README.md

 # Croissant Challenge  🥐

-This is a very simple landing page I made during the beginning stages of my Shecodes Course. <br>
+This is a very simple landing page I made during the beginning stages of my Shecodes Course.
 It was a croissant challenge with the purpose of learning how to make simple responsive websites.

 ## Installation